escotoj/TechBlogMVC/README.md

-home - Home
+UI is finished for the most part. sign up, login and blog routes are working need a update blog render blog function

+added a login route and logout route to the app.js and userroutes

+home _ is the welcome route
-get route that renders all the notes with username and date
+get route that renders all the notes with username and date has a  login and a link to sign up

-Home when logged out

-dashboard - PAGE - DONE - js and handlebars
-POST route to add new note
-get route that renders all notes
-PUT route to update note

-log in - PAGE - DONE = WELCOME.handlebars and app.js
 POST route
 Post for sign up (maybe add id form in User model)

+dashboard - place where they can create new blog, place to view past blogs and update past blogs POST route to add new note get route that renders all notes
+PUT route to update note

-signup - PAGE - DONE - has js and handlebars
+signup -
+fully stacked.
 ** Crashing at post fetch request

 logout
 DELETE route
 log in

-NEED navbar js

-setting up Routes folders and model folders to match need to fill out the user routes and blog routes.

-still need a views file with handlebars and seed folder also need to understadn the use of public js.

 want to make the app.js logic work, link to signup first, than backend logic for connecting buttons to routes to database to have a signup function and log in function
-Post blog function and update blog. image not working
+Post blog function and update blog.